The Second C: Commitments

-So what does this mean for stakeholder engagement; the relationship and conversations between a company of people driving a project and a group of people impacted by a project.
-Commitments, I would say, therefore requires full engagement.
-One does not exist without the other.
-Last week I wrote about the need to track conversations.
-And if you break it down, a commitment would not exist without a communication.
+So, what does this mean for stakeholder engagement; the relationship and conversations between a company of people driving a project and a group of people impacted by a project.
+Commitments, I would say, therefore, requires full engagement.
+One does not exist without the other, and if you break it down, a commitment would not exist without a communication.
 Commitments don’t pop up out of nowhere; they are a result of conversations meant to establish trust.
 We often hear from clients that commitments tracking can be overwhelming, and I think that’s because the task of aligning the human element of a commitment with corporate policies, culture and internal/external communication strategies can be daunting, if not unnatural because it can’t always be done face-to-face.

 It doesn’t stop there.
-Tracking a commitment in Excel is one thing but communicating the commitment to the people that need to follow through on what is stipulated is another.
-Too often I hear that an engagement team or land agent establishes a commitment, but the construction or community relations team didn’t know of or understand the commitment.
+Tracking a commitment in Excel is one thing, communicating the commitment to the people that need to follow through on what is stipulated is another.
+Too often I hear that an engagement team or land agent establishes a commitment, and the construction or community relations team didn’t know of, or understand, the commitment.
 Trust and communication are not only important with stakeholders, it’s also relevant to the success of commitments tracking internally with a team of people and an entire organization working toward the same goal.

 At BRITT, we believe that trust drives relationships forward with each other, with our clients, and between our clients and their stakeholders.
-We can help develop commitment tracking strategies and recommend systems to track commitments for ease, foresight and peace of mind.
-We want to ensure that stakeholders feel confident that commitments are adhered to, and that your team can clearly identify and track the commitments that impact reputation and ultimately, project success.
+We use our years of experience to help develop commitment tracking strategies and recommend systems to track commitments for ease, foresight and peace of mind.
+Our goal is that stakeholders feel confident commitments are understood and adhered to, and that your team can clearly identify and track the commitments that impact reputation and ultimately, project success.
 We will help you keep track of all the small moments that develop a trusting relationship with stakeholders.

 We’d love to hear from you!
 If you have any questions or comments, please email us at email@example.com